datacarpentry/python-ecology-lesson/episodes/06-visualization-ggplot-python.md

 ## Disclaimer

-Python has powerful built-in plotting capabilities such as `matplotlib`, but for this exercise, we will be using the [`plotnine`](https://plotnine.readthedocs.io/en/stable/) package, which facilitates the creation of highly-informative plots of structured data based on the R implementation of [`ggplot2`](http://ggplot2.org/) and [The Grammar of Graphics](http://link.springer.com/book/10.1007%2F0-387-28695-0) by Leland Wilkinson.
+Python has powerful built-in plotting capabilities such as `matplotlib`, but for this episode, we will be using the [`plotnine`](https://plotnine.readthedocs.io/en/stable/) package, which facilitates the creation of highly-informative plots of structured data based on the R implementation of [`ggplot2`](http://ggplot2.org/) and [The Grammar of Graphics](http://link.springer.com/book/10.1007%2F0-387-28695-0) by Leland Wilkinson.
 The [`plotnine`](https://plotnine.readthedocs.io/en/stable/) package is built on top of Matplotlib and interacts well with Pandas.

 Just as with the other packages, `plotnine` need to be imported.
 It is good practice to not just load an entire package such as `from plotnine import *`, but to use an abbreviation as we used `pd` for Pandas: